Lesson 09: GPIO Ports and Configurations

 GPIO Addressing Masking (Hardware masking address)

-GPIO Address masking is a somewhat unusual technique for programming the GPIO port pins.
-Each GPIO port has a DATA register address.
-If you write an 8-bit value directly to the DATA register and all eight pins will be modified.
-If you just want to modify specific bits of this port, you would have to read the value on the port pins, change the specific bits, and then write the value back out to the port.
+If you write an 8-bit value directly to the DATA register, all eight pins will be modified.
+If you just want to modify specific pins of this port, you would have to read all the pin's values on the DATA register, then use a bit-wise operator to change the specific bits, and then write the value back out to the port.
 This is called a read-modify-write operation, and it's fraught with issues.
 For instance, if an interrupt changed at the pin state in the middle of this process, your code would write the wrong value to the pin.

 On the Tiva TM4C parts, you can use a bit-mask to indicate which bits are to be modified.
 This is done in hardware by mapping each GPIO port to 256 addresses, which can cover every possible combination of the port pins.
 Bits [9:2] of the address are used as the bit mask.